OpenRailAssociation/technical-committee/incubation_process.md

 Projects at the Graduated stage fit into the overall architecture of the OpenRail Association.
 There are no competing projects on this stage which implement the same capabilities.

 ### Criteria

+*The criteria for stage 3 are still a draft*

 *Examples from CNCF incubation process, to be adopted*